It Took 3 Minutes For Notre Dame Fire To Be Worldwide News, 3 Weeks For Amazon Fires To Get Media Attention

 — Jamie Margolin (@Jamie_Margolin) August 21, 2019

 Environmentalists have characterized the Amazon fires as an international and man-made crisis.
 As CNN noted, environmental researchers and organizations say that the wildfires were set by ranchers and loggers who have set fires to clear the land so that they could harvest trees.
-Loggers have long used this method to prepare land for deforestation, the report noted, but there has been a sharp uptick under new Brazilian President Jair Bolsonaro, who campaigned on a promise to better open up the Amazon for development as a boost to the country’s economy.
+Loggers have long used this method to prepare land for deforestation, the report noted.
+Plus, there has been a sharp uptick under new Brazilian President Jair Bolsonaro, who campaigned on a promise to better open up the Amazon for development as a boost to the country’s economy.